Trace your honey to its source

 To decrystallize honey, simply heat it in a double boiler.

 Pasteurization destroys yeast and bacteria that may be present in honey.
 It also slows down the process of crystallization.
-The process consists of gradually heating the honey to 77°C (171°F) for five minutes and then quickly lowering its temperature to 49°C (120°F) before putting it in jars.
+The process consists of gradually heating the honey to 77°C (171°F) for two minutes and then quickly lowering its temperature to 49°C (120°F) before putting it in jars.